ehsankhani/CTF-playbook/Questions/Stegnography/Voice/Answer/README.md

 ## Screenshots

-One small screenshot of the Audacity spectrogram view is included (place the image in the repository `assets/` directory and name it `Voice.png` or `Voice.jpg`).
+One small screenshot of the Audacity spectrogram view is included .

 Example embed (relative path from this file):